In accordance with IRS federal tax regulations, Yale University provides students with certain tax documents to support the tax filing process.

 The 1098-T form is provided to help students and parents determine eligibility for an American Opportunity Tax Credit or a Lifetime Learning Credit.
 Effective with the 2016 tax year, forms are issued to all students who were in attendance for one of the 3 terms in the applicable calendar year.

 1098-T forms are mailed each year by January 31st to the student’s billing address on file in SIS.
 (If there is no billing address on file, the form is mailed to the student’s permanent address; if no permanent address is on file, the form is mailed to the student’s mailing address in SIS.)
-The 1098-T forms are also available to students online through Student Information Systems, under the Student Accounts menu or to students and Authorized Payers on the eBill-ePay website.
+The 1098-T forms are also available to students online through Student Information Systems, under the Student Accounts menu or to students and proxies on the eBill-ePay website.

 Note that educational institutions are required to report either the amount of payments received during the calendar year for qualified tuition and related expenses (in box 1) or the amounts billed during the calendar year for qualified tuition and related expenses (in box 2), but not both.
 Yale University has chosen to report amounts billed (box 2).
 Therefore, box 1 is not required and is intentionally left blank.

 IRS Publication 970, Tax Benefits for Education, IRS Form 8863, Education Credits and the Federal 1040 instruction booklet all provide details on claiming these tax credits.
 If you have further questions regarding the education tax credits, please consult a professional tax advisor to determine if you are eligible for any education-related tax incentives.
 The University cannot offer individual tax advice.